bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_comprehensive_guide.md

   - BitNode 11: It gives some rewards, but they are not very interesting.
   - BitNode 12: Grant free NeuroFlux Governor (NFG) based on the Source-File level.
   - BitNode 14: Enhance IPvGO.
-  - Bitnode 15: Enhanced darknet.
+  - BitNode 15: Enhanced darknet.

 Some mechanics synergize well with other mechanics.
 For example, in order to create a gang outside of BitNode 2, you need to "farm karma" (more about this later), and Sleeves can help you do it faster.